-We can apply the formula as simple as how we applied with rows data.
+We can apply the formula as simple as how we applied it with rows of data.

-If we want to add the space between each word use space with double quotes in between the address of each cell.
+If we want to add the space between each word, use space with double quotes in between each cell’s address.

 Printing Year, Month, and Date Using the Concatenate Formula

-We will see one by one by let’s start with the year.
-Suppose if you want to print the current year with a concatenation of other cells data then give the formula as below.
+We will see each one by one; let’s start with the year.
+If you want to print the current year with a concatenation of other cell data, give the formula below.

 The current year is a string hence kept in double quotes.
-Today function will give the current date, but we only need year alone hence we given year format in double quotes and then convert the year into text format using text function.
+Today function will give the current date, but we only need the year alone; hence we given the year format in double quotes and then convert the year into text format using the TEXT function.
 This is how we can print the year in concatenate function.
 Similarly, we can print the month and date also.

 To print the month in text format, give format as “mmm”.

 If we want to print the month in number format.

 If we want to print the complete date, then input the formula as below.
 The data format is entirely our wish; if we want to print the first year, we can print it.

 Concatenate using “&” Operator

-Instead of using Concat function we can use “&” operator also for concatenation.
-Now we will see a few Examples of how to perform concatenation using “&”.
+Instead of using the Concat function, we can use the “&” operator also for concatenation.
+Now we will see a few examples of how to perform concatenation using “&”.

 Consider the below Example Rajesh and Kumar are available in two different cells now using & we will concatenate.

 We have to use & symbol before and after the cell address.